In 2016, over 800 people died in Kentucky motor vehicle accidents and thousands more were injured.

 Common Causes of Kentucky Car Accidents

-In order to recover damages, you are going to have to prove what happened to cause your accident.
+In order to recover damages, we have to prove that the other driver's negligence caused the accident.
 Some common causes of car crashes include:

 - Distracted drivers.
 Any time a driver takes his eyes off the road, his hands off the steering wheel, or his concentration away from driving safely, the driver is distracted and may cause a serious crash.
 Kentucky has some laws to prevent against cell-phone–related distracted driving accidents, but not all distractions can be prevented and serious crashes still occur.